 Legacy of Sophie Scholl

 In a poll to find the greatest German, Sophie and her brother were voted to be fourth.
 Amongst the young generation, under 40, they were the most popular.
 On February 22, 2003, a bust of Sophie Scholl was unveiled by the government of Bavaria in the Walhalla temple.
-In 2005, a movie about Sophie Scholl’s last days were made featuring Julia Jentsch (Sophie Scholl: The Final Days)
+In 2005, a movie about Sophie Scholl’s last days was made featuring Julia Jentsch (Sophie Scholl: The Final Days)

 Motivations of Sophie Scholl